JohnnyHuang101/workspace/README.md

 ## Mathematics for Machine Learning

 I consider this one of the best entry points for people who want to stop fearing the math behind ML.
 It bridges the exact mathematical foundations that matter most for machine learning: linear algebra, analytic geometry, matrix decompositions, calculus, optimization, probability, and statistics.
 It also connects those tools directly to core ML methods such as linear regression, PCA, Gaussian mixture models, and SVMs.
-This makes it ideal as a “mathematical bridge book” between pure math and real ML.
+This makes it ideal as a "mathematical bridge book" between pure math and real ML.

 ## Foundations of Machine Learning